hellhond/perfexcrm/README.md

+# Perfex CRM patches

+[Perfex CRM|https://www.perfexcrm.com] is a self-hosted CRM application written in PHP.

+## Instructions

 The below instructions are for Linux servers only, using the 'patch' command.

-# Instructions

 * the following is quite technical, if you are not sure what you are doing, or not confident to execute the below, please wait until Perfex CRM maybe integrates this code in the next version.